 - Thrill Scale (0=Wimpy!, 10=Yikes!): 4.5

 - The attraction uses "Enhanced Motion Vehicles," 12-passenger Jeep-like cars that have onboard computers to guide them through the trackless ride.
-In addition to being able to independently move forwards and backwards, the vehicles can pitch from side to side, vibrate, and offer other movements in sync with the ride's story sequences.
+In addition to being able to independently move forward and backward, the vehicles can pitch from side to side, vibrate, and offer other movements in sync with the ride's story sequences.

 - Height requirement: 46 inches